waste-of-kindergarten/xpython37-v0.1/python/Doc/library/struct.rst

    size required by the format, as reflected by :func:`calcsize`.

-.. function:: unpack_from(format, /, buffer, offset=0)
+.. function:: unpack_from(format, buffer, offset=0)

    Unpack from *buffer* starting at position *offset*, according to the format string *format*.
 The result is a tuple even if it contains exactly one item.
-The buffer's size in bytes, starting at position *offset*, must be at least the size required by the format, as reflected by :func:`calcsize`.
+The buffer's size in bytes, minus *offset*, must be at least the size required by the format, as reflected by :func:`calcsize`.

 .. function:: iter_unpack(format, buffer)